 - Virtual scavenger hunts don’t take that much time.
 Before the party, send out a list of items to find, such as your winter coat, a favorite tree ornament, a Santa figurine, etc.

 - Christmas bingo is easy.
 Send everyone a holiday themed printable bingo sheet ahead of time and have someone serve as the bingo caller.9

 - Trivia games appeal to wide group of participants.
 Have someone be the host and ask Christmas trivia or general trivia questions.
 Everyone writes down their answers and the host announces the winner.10 For offices, you could also use questions related to your industry.11

 - Give your game of charades a holiday theme.
 Write down Christmas-themed prompts and send them to everyone before the call.
 Then take turns acting things out and guessing.12

-This year may look different, but you can still get in the holiday spirit.
 With a little ingenuity, your celebrations will allow you to enjoy spending time with friends and loved ones, even if it’s only virtually.

 1, 5, 8.
 Museum Hack